Zeph53/GamepadKeyMouse/README.md

 ## Updates Queue
     Key repeat doesn't seem to work for certain keys while holding in the osk.
     It might be better to use L1 as left click in mouse mode.
-    Package script as an AppImage, to include all of those dependencies.
-Tested - functional.
     Keyboard media keys.
     Create a better and more informative README.md.
     On the fly SDL2 hardware remapping, for other gamepads besides a DS3.